Charlotteis/tangodjangotut/process.md

 - Exercise: Update populate script to add default view counts to pages
 - Exercise: Display the top five viewed pages in the index template
 - END CHAPTER SEVEN

+- START CHAPTER EIGHT (Fun with Forms)
+- Created a Category and Page form in forms.py
+- Created an 'add category' view
+- Created an 'add category' template
+- Mapped the 'add category' view to the 'add category' template
+- Add 'add category' link to index template
+- Defined our own clean method within PageForm to prepend http:// to urls without http:// prepended
+    - This was broken.
+I had to make sure the PageForm Url had an widget of TextInpit()
+- The AddPage stuff was also broken.
+I can't explain how it was fixed, it involved 'rendertoresponse' and 'responsecontext' that I found by trawling through the internet for hours
+- END CHAPTER EIGHT